ESL teachers sometimes need donuts. They also need writing lessons that students can finish in 20-30 minutes. Here are two activities.

 Explain that there are a couple of rules.
 This is a time-limited writing activity.
 Students have 10 minutes to write a short story about an adventure.
 In this story, students include 4 things in detail:

 Writing Activity Step 3 Create

 Students write for 10 minutes.

 Now the surprise.
-Tell students the 4 things in the story have a special power.
+Tell students that the 4 things in the story possess special powers.
 Each thing tells us about a different part of the writer’s character.
 This part works best with a partner.

 Partner A asks:

 - What words did you use to describe the key?

 The code is on the last page of the pdf file.